 Business is all about relationships; in sales, relationship management is everything.
 Whether it’s nurturing leads or checking in with existing accounts, success depends on having the right dialog, with the right person, at the right time.
+By automating sales calls you can achieve the success you want.

 “Dialog” is the key word here.
 There may be occasions when an email is your best option, but in many sales processes the telephone is still king.
 It is often vital to make sure that these one-to-one calls happen when they should.
 It is also important to remember that a call is not just a call when using modern tools: Nowadays during a call, it is likely that chat, screensharing and other tools will come into play.
 But you have to reliably get your contact into that call or session first.